 The death of a relative or a friend can be a traumatic experience.
 But if it happens abroad the distress can be made worse by practical problems.
-Consular Directorate in the Foreign and Commonwealth Office and the British Embassy in Kathmandu are ready to help in any way they can.
+Consular Directorate in the Foreign, Commonwealth & Development Office and the British Embassy in Kathmandu are ready to help in any way they can.
 You may be uncertain what to do next or who to contact for advice.
 These notes are designed to help you what to do next or who to contact for advice.
 While care has been taken in compiling these notes, no legal liability for the contents is accepted by the British Embassy in Nepal or the HM Government.

 You should be aware that Nepalese procedures differ significantly from those in the United Kingdom.
 While we understand your need to make arrangements as quick as possible, this may not always be possible.